denten-books/plain-text/2-device.md

 having internal private states, we can then begin imagining something like machine intelligence, by which a spoken word or letter could find the appropriate inward representation for the machine.
-We return to the correspondence between internal and external state of affairs, although how such a correspondence would be achieved Wittgenstein does not yet specify.
+We return to the correspondence between internal and external states of affairs, although how such a correspondence would be achieved Wittgenstein does not yet specify.

 Wittgenstein extends his thought experiments about thinking machines in his